We need this dense energy in units of a fairly small scale to fix a big GHG issue! I am leading somewhere….. See if you agree!

 In 2004, Pelamis Wave Power demonstrated their first full-scale prototype, the P1, at EMEC’s wave test site at Billia Croo, Scotland.
 The device was 120m long, 3.5m in diameter and comprised four tube sections.
 Pelamis is a 180m long machine consisting of five tubes, that floats semi-submerged on the ocean surface.
 As waves move down the length of the machine, this movement is resisted by hydraulic cylinders at each of the tube joints.
 These cylinders pump fluid into high pressure accumulators, which allow electricity generation to be smooth and continuous.
 They went on to produce more prototypes that were tested in Scotland and Portugal.

 Earth Institute, Columbia University

 2017 – Humans have been trying to harness ocean energy for centuries, beginning with a French engineer named Pierre-Simon Girard in 1799.
 If harnessed, wave energy could produce 20,000 to 80,000 terawatt hours (TWh) of electricity, according to the International Energy Agency.
 That is more than the world’s current energy consumption of almost 20,000 TWh …

 … Various attempts at ocean energy have been attempted and shelved.
 In Portugal, one of the world’s first commercial wave power plant closed in 2009 because it was too difficult to maintain.
 A small experimental osmotic power plant in Tofte, Norway, shut down in 2014 because it was not economically feasible.
 Ocean Power Technologies, a company developing wave energy, had planned a large-scale wave power project off the coast of Oregon in 2014 but could not raise enough money.

-OPT has to quickly find other markets for their products besides Oil&Gas!
+OPT should find other markets besides Oil&Gas!

 So, there are success stories and, now, lots of people are working on more wave energy projects……..